Don Ciccone: The Critters

 During his time with the Critters, he wrote "Mr. Dieingly Sad", produced by Artie Ripp, which reached #17 for the group.
 He also wrote and recorded "There's Got to be a Word", which was later recorded and released by the Innocence in December 1966.
 Their version reached #34 on the charts.
 Facing the threat of being drafted into the Armed Forces, Ciccone left The Critters to enlist in the United States Air Force.

-Their song "Mr. Diengly Sad" he wrote about his girlfriend Kathleen "Kathy" Cobb before he entered the Air Force during the time of the Vietnam War (Cobb later became his wife).
+Their song "Mr. Dieingly Sad" he wrote about his girlfriend Kathleen "Kathy" Cobb before he entered the Air Force during the time of the Vietnam War (Cobb later became his wife).
 The subsequent album by the Innocence included two more songs written by Ciccone, "All I Ask," and "Your Show Is Over."
 When the Critters' first album started to take off, Ciccone was in the Air Force and the band had to tour without him, which is why many television appearances did not feature him, but instead have Ken Gorka lip-syncing Ciccone's part.